-Provide 2014-2015 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2018-2019 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2014-2015 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2014-2015 academic year costs of attendance will be available:
+Check here if your institution's 2018-2019 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2018-2019 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2014-2015 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2018-2019 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).
+Do not include optional fees (e.g., parking laboratory use)

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS
+G1 PRIVATE INSTITUTIONS Ŭ

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

-r

 G1 REQUIRED FEES:

--

 G1 ROOM AND BOARD:

 (on-campus)

 G1 ROOM ONLY:

 (on-campus)

 G1 BOARD ONLY:

 (on-campus meal plan)

-. .

 G1 Comprehensive tuition and room and

-college cannot provide separate tuiti on and room and
+college cannot provide separate tuitiboard fees): on and room and

-board fees):
+board lees):

 G1 Other:

-GI Other:
+01 Outer.

 G2 Minimum Maximum

-Number of credits per term a studen t can take for the WITHITIGHT IVIAXIIIIUIII
+Number of credits per term a studen t can take for the

-02 stated full-time tuition
+stated full-time tuition 12

 G3 Yes No

-G3 Do tuition and fees vary by year of si tudy (e.a., sophomore, 100 110
+G3 Do tuition and fees vary by year of st tudy (e.g., sophomore, X

-junior, senior)? (aa) (o.g., oopnomero,
+junior, senior)?
+X

-Januel, 201101)1

 G4 Yes No

-G4 Do tuition and fees vary by undergra duate instructional 163 NO
+G4 Do tuition and fees vary by undergra duate instructional

-04 program?
+program?
+X

-~ program:
+G4 0/

-G4 %
+%

-G4 If yes, what percentage of full-time u
+G4 If yes, what percentage of full-time u ndergraduates pav

-more than the tuition and fees report ted in G1?
+more than the tuition and fees report